 Comparing home broadband in Liverpool

-Liverpool residents will be pleased to find that their city offers a mostly outstanding level of home broadband service.
+Liverpool residents will be pleased to find that their city offers a mostly outstanding level of home broadband service, with some excellent WiFi deals available.
 ADSL and ADSL2+ is available at all the exchanges in the city and surrounding suburbs, including Royal, Anfield, Sefton Park, Stoneycroft, Stanley, Bootle and Aintree.

 There’s also very good access to superfast broadband.
-Almost all the exchanges provide fibre optic broadband for speeds of up to 76Mb on regular telephone lines with the Openreach network or 200Mb with Virgin Media.
+Almost all the exchanges provide fibre optic broadband for average speeds of up to 63-68Mb on regular telephone lines with the Openreach network, or up to 362Mb with Virgin Media.

 Superfast broadband coverage and speed in Liverpool